marketlytics/Anoma-Bot/README.md

 ![Anoma Bot Architecture](https://user-images.githubusercontent.com/122284087/213253411-7c95dc14-7b6a-4507-a418-52358f2620a4.JPG)

+## Use Cases
+1. Anomaly Detection: The bot can monitor data pipeline for any unexpected or unusual changes in the data and raise alerts for further investigation on slack channel.
+2. Data Arrival Monitoring: The bot can be used to check if the data has arrived as expected and in case of any delays, it can notify the concerned team over slack channel.
+3. Row Count Verification: The bot can be used to check if the number of rows inserted into the database is as expected and notify if there is any discrepancy.
+4. Real-time Monitoring: The bot can be set up to monitor the data pipeline and database in real-time, providing immediate feedback on any issues.
+5. Automated Reporting: The bot can generate regular reports on data pipeline and database activity, providing a clear view of performance over time.

 ## Prerequisites

 ### Service Accounts
 #### Scheduler Service Account:
 Should be set as an environment variable with name ANOMALY_TESTS_SCHEDULER_SERVICE_ACC_PATH.